-Sporting 16 knobs, creating beats and melodies on the DFAM is a breeze.
-The top row is your sounding note, the bottom being the velocity of said note.
+Sporting 16 DFAM knobs, creating beats and melodies on the synth is a breeze.
+The top row of knobs is your sounding note, the bottom row of sham knobs being the velocity of said note.
 Turn the pitch knob left, it gets bassier.
-Turn it right to increase pitch.
+Turn the DFAM knobs right to increase pitch.
 Same idea with the velocity; Left is quiet, right is max volume.

 Try using the dust cover cards upon first purchase to allow you to really learn the ins and outs.
 Hell, I still use mine.
 After you’re comfortable, begin tweaking from these standards and you’ll find you can make Trent Reznor industrial tunes, to bird songs.
 It’s very versatile.

 Never have I had an easier time syncing instruments together than with the DFAM.
 Thanks to it’s ADV/CLOCK jack, you can sync it via CV rather than MIDI.
 MIDI sync always f**ks me up for some reason I cannot place my finger on, so having a direct line for sync is icing on this already badass cake.